Loading...

 • How much it costs to lose a member of your team

-Use these ten metrics to get a better look at the state of your company and dig deeper into why employees choose to stay or leave.
+Measure these ten employee retention metrics to get a better look at the state of your company and dig deeper into why employees choose to stay or leave.

 🚀 Understanding employee retention isn’t rocket science